-There were no management changes during the three months ended March 31, 2018.
+There were no management changes in the first quarter of 2019.

 FINANCIAL DATA

 Selected Annual Financial Information

 The following table sets forth selected financial information for and as of the end of the periods indicated.
 The Financial Statements may be accessed at www.sedar.com.
 Readers are encouraged to review the Financial Statements in their entirety.